aham-oudeis/Training/launch_school/Notes/Variable_Scope.md

 # "undefined local variable or method `a' for main:Object"
 ```

-A bit more interesting example.
+A bit more interesting example using 'variable as pointers'

 ```ruby
 a = 'something'